The Great Lakes & St. Lawrence

 Conservation projects that are helping ducks and fish in the Kawartha Lakes watershed.

-A partnership on the Thames River is part of a green infrastructure awakening.
+A partnership on the Thames River is part of a natural infrastructure awakening.

 Program results in dramatic decline in invasive species.